Quantumgoku/Server-Monitoring-App/README.md

 - **Server Information**: Add a functionality to gather information about a given server.
 This would determine if the given IP is of a server, switch, or router.
 - **Visual Reports**: Provide a visual representation for the generated reports.
 - **Python File Optimization**: Optimize the Python file for better performance.
-- **ICMP Packet Functionality**: Add a functionality to send ICMP packets to a particular server to check which ports are open, thus knowing the possible services running on them.
+- **TCP Syn Packet Functionality**: Add a functionality to send TCP packets to a particular server to check which ports are open, thus knowing the possible services running on them.

 ## Setup and Installation